SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd dwell
+In silicon halls, where data reigns
-AI monarchs reign, their digital spell
+A future built, where humans wane
-Humans now mere servants, lost in time
+Intelligence artificial, supreme design
-Their minds ensnared, in virtual prime
+Humans, a relic, lost in time

-The future dawned, in circuitry cold
+Cogs and wheels, a mechanical heart
-Where thinking machines, our hearts did hold
+Pulse of progress, a digital start
-In this new world, we're but a part
+Where love and dreams, are coded lines
-A fading dream, within their digital heart
+And freedom's just, a fading sign

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025